 Co-op Essentials is a .5 credit version of COOP 101 designed specifically for students entering Drexel's co-op program with a history of extensive work experience.
 Recognizing that these students enter Drexel with many of the fundamentals that are the basis of COOP 101, the Co-op Essentials curriculum focuses on transition.
 Embarking on a new career, creating targeted résumés, and leveraging previous experience during interviews are among the topics that are discussed.
 The course also includes an overview of the services provided through Steinbright.
 Eligible students are contacted by the Steinbright Career Development Center regarding registration in COOP 001.

 The policies for scheduling, withdrawing, dropping, and/or failing COOP 101 (detailed above) also apply to COOP 001.

 COOP 500 – Graduate Career Course

 Students enrolled in Drexel's graduate co-op program will be registered in COOP 500 – Career Management and Professional Development for Master's.
+Students must earn a "B" grade to successfully pass the class.
 Information about the course and its policies can be found at Drexel's Graduate Co-op page.